 India has become one of the most preferred destinations for entrepreneurs & investors over the last decade.

 In the latest World Bank’s Ease of Doing Business Report 2020, India stands at 63rd position.
 As a result, it has become easier for businesses to trade across borders and pay taxes.
+Moreover the MCA portal also allows companies to complete the registration process online.

 Some of the benefits of registering a company in India are listed below: